We're on shortened Winter Hours hours until April! Click for details.

 • Cult favourites such as Charles Bukowski, Philip K. Dick, etc.

-• Classic and contemporary science fiction and fantasy (Frank Herbert, Octavia Butler, Isaac Asimov, N. K. Jemisin, Patrick Rothfuss, Brandon Sanderson, Robert Jordan, etc.)
+• Classic and contemporary science fiction and fantasy (Frank Herbert, Octavia Butler, Isaac Asimov, N. K. Jemisin, Brandon Sanderson, Robert Jordan, etc.)

-• Graphic novels including Marvel, DC, Image, Oni, Vertigo, Dark Horse, D&Q, etc. and especially indie or literary graphic novels
+• Graphic novels and manga including Vertigo, Dark Horse, D&Q, Image, Oni, Marvel, DC, etc. and especially indie or literary publishers

-• Popular teen and children's books for all ages, especially Harry Potter, Chris Colfer, Robert Munsch, Dav Pilkey, Jeff Kinney, Tamora Pierce, etc.
+• Popular teen and children's books for all ages, especially Rick Riordan, Chris Colfer, Robert Munsch, Dav Pilkey, Tamora Pierce, etc.

 • Popular general interest non-fiction, such as popular psychology, history, self-help, music, science, etc.

-• Some academic works, particularly primary sources in philosophy (we do not generally buy textbooks, however)
+• Some academic works, particularly primary sources in philosophy (Kant, Nietzsche, Epictetus, Kierkegaard, etc)

 • Eastern, western and world religions, including St. Augustine, Lao Tzu, Bhagavad Gita, etc.

-• Nature guides, such as mushroom foraging, plant identification, bird identification, etc.
+• Nature guides, including trail guides, local natural history, and field guides, such as mushroom foraging, plant identification, bird identification, etc.

-• High-quality art and photography books, particularly from Abrams, Phaidon, Rizzoli, Abbeville Press, Taschen, etc.
+• High-quality art and photography books, particularly from Abbeville Press, Abrams, Aperture, Phaidon, Rizzoli, Taschen, etc.

-• Most books from high-quality publishers like The Folio Society, Franklin Library, Easton Press, etc.
+• Most books from small and specialty presses like Gaspereau Press, Coach House, Black Rose, Subterranean Press, The Folio Society, Franklin Library, Easton Press, etc.

 And much, much more!
 We have more than 70 sections and we're always looking for good books in good shape in all of them.
 You can browse our current inventory to get a sense of what we buy.